adrienls/Pulse-Oximeter/README.md

 Acquisition, processing and display of a pulse oximeter signal in C.

 ## Getting Started
 This app is a school project.
+All the initial instructions from the school are in french and are located in the [Instructions](Instructions) folder.

 #### Goal of the project
 This project involves producing a medical equipment called a "pulse oximeter", which measures an individual's heart rate and blood oxygen saturation (SpO2) using a generally non-invasive photoelectric sensor at the end of the patient's finger.